Cursed (2005 film): Filming

-Principal photography was supposed to start on January 27, in order to meet the already-locked August 8, 2003 release date, but delays in pre-production forced Dimension Films to push the start date back to mid March.
-On late January, a new release date was therefore announced and set on February 4, 2004.
+Principal photography was supposed to start on January 27, in order to meet the already-locked release date of August 8, 2003, but delays in pre-production forced Dimension Films to push the start date back to mid-March.
+In late January, a new release date was announced and set on February 4, 2004.

-With a budget of $35 million, Cursed commenced shooting on March 17, 2003 in Los Angeles, on a scheduled 15-weeks shoot.
+With a budget of $35 million, Cursed commenced shooting in Los Angeles on March 17, 2003, on a scheduled 15-week shoot.

 The set used for the high school is Torrance High School, the same used for Sunnydale High on Buffy the Vampire Slayer, and West Beverly High on Beverly Hills, 90210 and its spin-off 90210.
-Filming also occurred at Verdugo Hills High School for the scenes involving Jimmy Myers, Jesse Eisenberg’s character Mandy Moore’s opening scene was shot over a 2-night period on the roof of The Bel Age Hotel in Hollywood.
+Filming also occurred at Verdugo Hills High School for the scenes involving Jimmy Myers, Jesse Eisenberg's character.
+Mandy Moore's opening scene was shot over a 2-night period on the roof of The Bel Age Hotel in Hollywood.
 Singer Sheila E. appeared in this scene as herself, playing with her band at the costume ball for PETA.
 The car accident was shot on Mulholland Drive and some interiors were built inside the L.A.
 Center Studios.
 More scenes were filmed at the Santa Monica Pier and in Hollywood Boulevard.

 Entertainment Tonight did interviews with Ulrich and Ricci when original version was being filmed, and their report included behind the scenes footage of some scenes from it, like Ulrich's character Vince walking near the pier at night, another scene in same location showing him jumping down on beach and landing on all fours, scene where he and Ricci's character Ellie are running out of her house and another scene after that one where they jump down to the streets which based on the original script, was the beginning of the scene where werewolf chases after them but they get to Vince's limousine and ultimately manage to escape.

-In early June 2003, after 54 days of filming and with only about six days left to shoot the final confrontation at the Hollywood Wax Museum, Dimension Films decided to put the movie on hold because top executives at the company weren't happy with the film's ending or how the special effects were progressing, specifically the look of the film's lead lupine.
+In early June 2003, after 54 days of filming and with only about six days left to shoot the final confrontation at the Hollywood Wax Museum, Dimension Films decided to put the movie on hold because top executives at the company were not happy with the film's ending or how the special effects were progressing, specifically the look of the film's lead lupine.

 Rick Baker was preparing the final transformation effects when production stopped and asked Weinstein to let his team finish the work in order for it to be ready for the reshoot.

-"We were doing some really cool transformation stuff [but] it wasn’t quite done so I said, ‘Listen, if you ever think the film’s gonna pick up again, if you can keep a number of my people on for another month we can have this transformation stuff, wel’ll put it in a box and we’ll be ready to go.
-If they disperse now it’s gonna be like starting again because I need to have the same people."
+"We were doing some really cool transformation stuff [but] it wasn't quite done so I said, 'Listen, if you ever think the film's gonna pick up again, if you can keep a number of my people on for another month we can have this transformation stuff, we'll put it in a box and we'll be ready to go.
+If they disperse now it's gonna be like starting again because I need to have the same people."
 Weinstein eventually refused.